 5 Tips for Effectively Contributing at Meetings

 No matter what type of business role you are in, attending and effectively contributing at meetings will be expected of you in the workplace.
 It is often difficult to speak up during meetings as you are at the risk of being judged – many find it easier to sit and agree with what is being discussed, as opposed to speaking their mind.
+As more businesses move to holding virtual meeting’s, managers have seen a rise in employee participation in some instances.
+With team members who normally wouldn’t speak up and add comments, feeling comfortable to interact online without judgement.
+On the other hand, leaders have seen team members switch off during online meetings, which is why employees must attempt to participate and remain present so that meetings run just as smoothly as before.
 The following five tips will point you in the right direction towards effectively contributing at meetings, and ensure that you leave a positive impression upon all who attended.

 1. Be very prepared